Tag Archives: jQuery

 Second Nokia is going to support it and jQuery will be used to develop applications on the new WebKit-based Web Run-Time which will be distributed with Nokia phones.

-Posted in Javascript/jQuery | Tagged , , | Leave a comment
+Posted in JavaScript/jQuery | Tagged , , | Leave a comment

 Useful jQuery links

-I found lot of useful links related to jQuery while researching for my presentation on jQuery.
+I found a lot of useful links related to jQuery while researching for my presentation on jQuery.
 I thought of sharing them here so that it will be useful for others who are looking to get their feet wet with jQuery.

 I am planning to constantly updated this post, so if you have any other links which might be useful do leave a comment and I will add them.